A Constructive Proof that Many Groups with Non-Torsion 2-Cohomology are Not Matricially Stable: Background Information

 The classical example due to Voiculescu in \cite{voiculescuM} for an asymptotic representation of $\Z^2$ that is not perturbable to a genuine representation comes in the form:

 where $u_n$ and $v_n$ are $n\times n$ matrices such that

-It can be computed that $u_nv_nu_n^{-1}v_n^{-1}=\exp\left(\frac{-2\pi i}{n}\right)\Id_n$.
-It is not difficult to show that the fact that this gets arbitrarily close to $\Id_n$ in operator norm implies asymptotic multiplicativity of the associated representation.
+The argument that we summarize here was first applied to this problem by Exel and Loring in~\cite{ELVoiculescuM}, and had previously, idependently been used by Kazhdan in ~\cite{KvoiculescuM}.
+It can be computed that $u_nv_nu_n^{-1}v_n^{-1}=\exp\left(\frac{-2\pi i}{n}\right)\Id_{\C^n}$.
+It is not difficult to show that the fact that this gets arbitrarily close to $\Id_{\C^n}$ in operator norm implies asymptotic multiplicativity of the associated representation.
 A sketch of the argument that this asymptotic representation cannot be perturbed follows.